OmegaPointLearning/doodleMachine/README.md

 # doodleMachine
 HTML5 canvas / Javascript

-Hopefully the Doodle Machine will exist where people can use it
+Now the Doodle Machine will exists where people can use it...

+Filenames are sortof self explanatory.
+I chose to leave old versions up so that all the links in the blog work as intended.